 Modern parathyroid surgery is less invasive than standard surgery and is called minimally invasive surgery because a small incision is used-usually one inch or less and dissection is limited to the area of the abnormal gland/tumor.
 Parathyroid "exploration" is not preferred as all four glands are explored through a larger incision and much more dissection of the neck is required and the risk of complications is higher.
 Exploration implies that the gland location is not known.
 A surgeon with a lot of experience knows where the parathyroid glands are located and should not need to explore.
 The problem with parathyroid surgery is that the abnormal gland position may not be well known before surgery in about 40 percent of people.
 Some surgeons do not offer surgery in patients with negative parathyroid scans which is unfortunate because the patient will continue to have bone loss, osteoporosis, and have symptoms.
 Other surgeons may offer to explore the neck to look for the abnormal gland which may result in a long surgical procedure.
 A standard parathyroid procedure should take about an hour if a blood test for parathyroid hormone is obtained during surgery.

 MINIMALLY INVASIVE PARATHYROID SURGERY

 Many people believe a small scar indicates minimally invasive surgery but nearly all parathyroid surgeries can/should be performed though a small incision (less than one inch).
-Dissection deep in the neck should also be minimal.

 This is a typical incision used for parathyroid surgery.
 The incision was less than one inch and it was made in a natural crease line so as to minimize visibility.
 A small bandage was placed with a sterile waterproof cover to permit showering the day of surgery if desired.